-Changing and somewhat unpredictable political priorities at the U.S. federal, state, and local government levels have created challenging market conditions for all competitors in the government services sector, however, we believe that the new administration provides renewed opportunities for growth in many of the government mission areas where we have expertise and long-standing relationships.
-We will focus not only on defending our current market footprint, but also on innovating to continue expanding across key growth markets, such as U.S. federal government energy- and climate-related programs, reengineering of U.S. public health efforts, and cybersecurity initiatives, digital services, and disaster recovery work for state and local governments.
+Changing political priorities at the U.S. federal, state, and local government levels have created challenging market conditions for all competitors in the government services sector.
+We will focus not only on defending our current market footprint, but also on innovating to continue expanding across key growth markets, such as U.S. federal government health-related and cybersecurity initiatives, digital services, and disaster recovery work for state and local governments.
 We will continue to provide innovative solutions that help our public sector clients do more with less.
-We will specifically target deeper penetration of those agencies that currently procure services only from one or two of our service areas, and our recent acquisition of ITG, which provides us with strong skills and market presence in technology modernization, will provide additional capabilities in this effort.
+We will specifically target deeper penetration of those agencies that currently procure services only from one or two of our service areas and our recent acquisition of ITG, which provides us with strong skills and market presence in technology modernization, will provide additional capabilities in this effort.
 We believe we can leverage many of our long-term client relationships by introducing these existing clients, where appropriate, to our other services in order to better meet their needs.
 For example, we introduce many of our advisory clients to our capabilities to provide associated information technology, cybersecurity, large-scale program management, and strategic communications and digital services.
 We can also offer clients our extensive performance measurement, program evaluation, and performance management services.
-Finally, having 56 offices across the U.S allows us to focus more of our business development efforts on addressing the needs of U.S. federal and state and local government agencies with operations outside of the Washington, D.C. metropolitan area.
+Finally, having more than 75 offices across the U.S allows us to focus more of our business development efforts on addressing the needs of U.S. federal and state and local government agencies with operations outside of the Washington, D.C. metropolitan area.